TunaCici/Braavos_Blog/content/posts/2024/sel4-microkernel-architecture/index.md

 !["seL4 System Calls"](./System_Calls.PNG)
 seL4 General System Calls

 Traditional monolithic kernels provide abstractions (services) through system calls.
-For instance, to create a folder in Linux, you invoke the mkdir system call with its unique syscall number 83.
+For instance, to create a folder in Linux, you invoke the mkdir system call with its unique syscall number `83`.

 In that traditional sense, seL4 only has 11 system calls that you can invoke with a syscall number.
-Logically though, there is only 3.
+Logically, though, there are only 3.
-- seL4_Send
+- `seL4_Send`
-- seL4_Recv
+- `seL4_Recv`
-- seL4_Yield
+- `seL4_Yield`

-The rest of the system calls are variations of the three above (e.g., seL4_ReplyRecv = seL4_Send + seL4_Recv).
+The rest of the system calls are variations of the three above (e.g., `seL4_ReplyRecv` = `seL4_Send` + `seL4_Recv`).
 However, for optimization reasons, the variations are also implemented as system calls with their unique syscall numbers.

-The seL4_Yield system call here is a unique one because it doesn’t invoke an object (explained later) and isn’t a variation of seL4_Send or seL4_Recv.
-There is active work and debate on removing it in the future.
+The `seL4_Yield` system call here is a unique one because it doesn’t invoke an object (explained later) and isn’t a variation of `seL4_Send` or `seL4_Recv`.
+See [this mailing list](https://lists.sel4.systems/hyperkitty/list/devel@sel4.systems/message/KEJXVPMZBE2X27FGD3INUGH5PPVCHBP4/) for more info on it.

 Kernel Objects
 ==============